-Within Sugar & Spice there are various areas dancers can perform i.e. the stage, private booths/rooms VIP tables the VIP lounge.
+Within Sugar & Spice there are various areas dancers can perform i.e. the stage, private booths/rooms

+VIP tables the VIP lounge.
 Some of these places are specifically designated for a private dance, by means, one dancer and one customer.
 Suggesting this rule will stop the dancer from working and being able to perform.

-We are also confused as to why our performers cannot use the public female toilets in the club?
+We are also confused as to why our performers cannot use the public female tollets in the club?
 All these areas are covered by CCTV.

-53. The Licensee must ensure during the performance of a table or lap dance:

-(1) Customers must be seated in an upright position against the back of the booth or seat with their hands by their sides before a dancer can start a table dance;

-(2) Customers must remain seated during the entire performance of the dance;

-(3) For the purpose of restraint only, Performers may only touch a customer above the customer's chest (excluding the head) with their hands only;

-(4) Performers must not sit on or straddle the customer;

-(5) Performers must not place their feet on the seats.
+- 53. The Licensee must ensure during the performance of a table or lap dance: - (1) Customers must be seated in an upright position against the back of the booth or seat with their hands by their sides before a dancer can start a table dance: - (2) Customers must remain seated during the entire performance of the dance; - (3) For the purpose of restraint only, Performers may only touch a customer above the customer's chest (excluding the head) with their hands only; - (4) Performers must not sit on or straddle the customer; - (5) Performers must not place their feet on the seats.

 Besides having sofas in private rooms, Sugar & Spice has flat 'bedlike' sofa's thus making these constraints impossible to adhere to.

 Could it be explained why a performer cannot 'straddle' a customer or put their feet on the sofas?

+Customers at all times must remain fully clothed with hands beside their body or behind their head, as part of our rules.
+As this is a part curtail her dance routine.
+We brought the rule into our establishment of not putting their feet on the sofas/beds unless they removed their shoes as leaving their shoes on was damaging the furniture but feel this blanket 'rule' for every club is excessive.

 Customers at all times must remain fully clothed with hands beside their body or behind their head, as part of our rules.
 As this is a part of many of our Performer's routines.
 There is no danger to the customer or dancer whilst she is carrying out her performance and would